-The HAF was established in 2002 as a charitable non-profit fund, whose purpose is to provide direct assistance to address the housing crisis in California.
+FREQUENTLY ASKED QUESTIONS (download pdf version of FAQ's) 1.
+What is the CAR Housing Affordability Fund (H.A.F.)?
+The Housing Affordability Fund was established in 2002 as a charitable non-profit fund, whose purpose is to provide direct assistance to address the housing crisis in California.
 The state suffers from both a chronic long-term housing shortfall and a chronic housing affordability problem.

+2.What is the H.A.F.
+Mission Statement?
 The CALIFORNIA ASSOCIATION OF REALTORS® Housing Affordability Fund plays an active role in addressing the ongoing housing affordability crisis facing our state.
-The fund will raise and distribute funds and partner with other groups to promote housing and homeownership and address all housing opportunities locally and statewide.
+H.A.F. will raise and distribute funds in partnership with local associations and other groups to promote housing and homeownership.

+3. Are donations to H.A.F. tax-deductible?
 Yes.
 This is a charitable fund so your contributions as an individual/business are tax-deductible to the extent provided by law.
 H.A.F. is exempt under Section 501(c)(3) of IRS Code.

-The H.A.F. accepts tax-deductible charitable contributions from REALTORS®, other individuals as well as business and other organizations.
+5. Who may donate to H.A.F.?
+Anyone.
+The Housing Affordability Fund accepts tax-deductible charitable donations from REALTORS®, other individuals as well as business and other organizations.

 · Down payment or closing cost assistance. · Employer assisted housing program. · These are just examples.
 Each local association is free to choose solutions that fit the needs of its community.